scalanlp/breeze/README.md

   // Last stable release
   "org.scalanlp" %% "breeze" % "1.2",

-  // Native libraries are not included by default. add this if you want them
-  // Native libraries greatly improve performance, but increase jar sizes.
-  // It also packages various blas implementations, which have licenses that may or may not
-  // be compatible with the Apache License.
-No GPL code, as best I know.
-  "org.scalanlp" %% "breeze-natives" % "1.2",

   // The visualization library is distributed separately as well.
   // It depends on LGPL code
   "org.scalanlp" %% "breeze-viz" % "1.2"